isomerpages/nlb-learning/_science/Teens/Content.md

 <p>While gaming, if you’ve ever thrown an object or flown through the air, you might have experienced a game’s physics engine in play.
 This engine is a programme which creates a simulation of how objects move based on the laws of physics.</p>

-One of the more popular effects that game engines simulate is something called rigid body dynamics.
-According to [Brown University]( https://www.brown.edu/Departments/Engineering/Courses/En4/notes_old/RigidKinematics/rigkin.htm), rigid body dynamics is “an idealisation of a body that does not deform or change shape.”
+<p>One of the more popular effects that game engines simulate is something called rigid body dynamics.
+According to [Brown University]( https://www.brown.edu/Departments/Engineering/Courses/En4/notes_old/RigidKinematics/rigkin.htm), rigid body dynamics is “an idealisation of a body that does not deform or change shape.” </p>

 <p>Simply put, it is the way in which solid and inflexible objects move.
 Humans, pets, buses, and trains are all examples of rigid bodies. </p>

-Rigid body dynamics can be simulated using the basis of Newton’s laws of motion: the law of inertia, the law of mass and acceleration, and the law of motion.
-(Source: [Toptal]( https://www.toptal.com/game/video-game-physics-part-i-an-introduction-to-rigid-body-dynamics), 2015)
+<p>Rigid body dynamics can be simulated using the basis of Newton’s laws of motion: the law of inertia, the law of mass and acceleration, and the law of motion.
+(Source: [Toptal]( https://www.toptal.com/game/video-game-physics-part-i-an-introduction-to-rigid-body-dynamics), 2015)</p>

-Using these laws, various differential equations determined by forces and geometry can be created (Source: [My Physics Lab](https://www.myphysicslab.com/)).
-The physics engine then uses these equations to generate iterations of object movement, such as a car moving or a cat walking.
+<p>Using these laws, various differential equations determined by forces and geometry can be created (Source: [My Physics Lab](https://www.myphysicslab.com/)).
+The physics engine then uses these equations to generate iterations of object movement, such as a car moving or a cat walking. </p>

-Take a look at this video to see how physics is utilised when building a racing game:
+<p>Take a look at this video to see how physics is utilised when building a racing game:</p>

 <div class="bp-youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Xz8RRxYwrhg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>